EricDriussi/co-author/README.md

 ### --editor

-Just like git's default behavior: Fill in the commit message in a text editor.
+Just like git's default behavior: Open a text editor to write the commit message.

 It will look for the `editor` config in your git setup, falling back to `$EDITOR`, `vim` and `vi` in that order.